nsnam/ns-3-dev-git/src/buildings/doc/source/buildings-user.rst

 The class BuildingsChannelConditionModel implements a `channel condition model <propagation.html#channelconditionmodel>`_ which determines the LOS/NLOS channel state based on the buildings deployed in the scenario.
+In addition, based on the wall material of the building, low/high building penetration losses are considered, as defined in 3GPP TS 38.901 7.4.3.1.
+In particular, for O2I condition, in case of Wood or ConcreteWithWindows material, low losses are considered in the pathloss calculation.
+In case the material has been set to ConcreteWithoutWindows or StoneBlocks, high losses are considered.
+Notice that in certain corner cases, such as the I2O2I interference, the model underestimates losses by applying either low or high losses based on the wall material of the involved nodes.
+For a more accurate estimation the model can be further extended.

 The classes ``ThreeGppV2vUrbanChannelConditionModel`` and ``ThreeGppV2vHighwayChannelConditionModel`` implement hybrid channel condition